 What is Ramadan?

 The ears must refrain from listening to idle talk or obscene words; The feet must refrain from going to sinful places.
-Every part of the body observes the fast.
-Therefore, fasting is not merely physical but is rather the total commitment of the person's body and soul to the spirit of the fast.
+Every part of the body serves the fast.
+Therefore, fasting is not merely physical but rather the total commitment of the person's body and soul to the spirit of the fast.

-The physical effects of the fast are felt by Muslims as a reminder of those who suffer throughout the year the poor, the homeless, refugees - those who cannot meet their basic needs.
-It reminds Muslims not to be wasteful and to feel empathy for those who face hunger on a daily basis.
+The physical effects of the fast are felt by Muslims as a reminder of those who suffer throughout the year; the poor, the homeless, refugees - those who cannot meet their basic needs.
+It reminds Muslims not to be wasteful and feel empathy for those who face hunger on a daily basis.

-We should feel gratitude for the bounties of Allah: clean water, sufficient healthy food, the comfort of a home, the health of our family members.
+We should feel gratitude for the bounties of Allah: clean water, sufficient food, the comfort of a home, the health of our family members.
 There are so many in the world who must survive without these basic needs, and Ramadan is a time for us to give thanks and reaffirm our commitment to helping those in need.

 The 19th, 21st, and 23rd nights of Ramadan are called the 'Nights of Glory' (Laylatul Qadr).
 Muslims keep awake during these nights and offer special prayers.
 In particular, the 23rd night, which is accompanied by great blessings, and usually grants the supplications made to Allah (SWT).

 Ramadan is a time to practice self-restraint; a time to cleanse the body and soul from impurities, and re-focus our attention on the worship of God and giving charity to mankind.

 We are pleased to submit last year's Annual Report, which shows our most valued achievements only possible thanks to your donations.
 We hope this assures our donors about our commitment to our causes.
 Review the report by clicking the image below.
 Thank you!